shogun-toolbox/shogun/doc/cookbook/source/examples/binary/kernel_support_vector_machine.rst

 .. sgexample:: kernel_support_vector_machine.sg:create_features

-In order to run :sgclass:`CLibSVM`, we need to initialize a kernel like :sgclass:`CGaussianKernel` with training features and some parameters like :math:`C` and epsilon i.e. residual convergence parameter which is optional.
+In order to run :sgclass:`CLibSVM`, we first need to initialize a :sgclass:`CKernel` instance, such as :sgclass:`CGaussianKernel`.

-.. sgexample:: kernel_support_vector_machine.sg:set_parameters

-We create an instance of the :sgclass:`CLibSVM` classifier by passing it regularization coefficient, kernel and labels.
+We then create a :sgclass:`CKernelMachine` instance, here :sgclass:`CLibSVM`, and provide it with parameters like the regularization coefficient :math:`C`, the kernel, the training labels, and an optional residual convergence parameter epsilon.

 .. sgexample:: kernel_support_vector_machine.sg:create_instance

-Then we train and apply it to test data, which here gives :sgclass:`CBinaryLabels`.
+Then we train it on training data and apply it to test data, which here gives :sgclass:`CBinaryLabels`.

 .. sgexample:: kernel_support_vector_machine.sg:train_and_apply